gohugoio/hugo/content/en/templates/render-hooks.md

 The `render-image` templates will also receive:

 IsBlock {{< new-in "0.108.0" >}}
-: Returns true if this is a standalone image and the config option [markup.goldmark.parser.wrapStandAloneImageWithinParagraph](/getting-started/configuration-markup/#goldmark) is disabled.
+: Returns true if this is a standalone image and the configuration option [markup.goldmark.parser.wrapStandAloneImageWithinParagraph](/getting-started/configuration-markup/#goldmark) is disabled.

 Ordinal  {{< new-in "0.108.0" >}}
 : Zero-based ordinal for all the images in the current document.

-### Link with title Markdown example
+### Link with title markdown example

 ```md
 [Text](https://www.gohugo.io "Title")